arminc/arminc.github.io/_posts/2013-05-11-apache-2-4-on-ubuntu-13-04-from-source.md

   - source
   - ubuntu
   - ubuntu 13.04
+description: I wanted to test Apache 2.4 on my Ubuntu 13.04 but it was not available as a package, so I went and compiled the sources.
+In this post you can find the steps needed to make the latest Apache available on your Ubuntu.
 ---
 I wanted to test Apache 2.4 on my Ubuntu 13.04 but it was not available as a package, so I went and compiled the sources.
-In this post you can find the steps needed to make the latest Apache available on your Ubuntu.<!--more-->
+In this post you can find the steps needed to make the latest Apache available on your Ubuntu.

 Prepare the build server